google/copybara/docs/reference.md

 <a id="authoring.pass_thru" aria-hidden="true"></a>
 ### authoring.pass_thru

-Use the origin author as the author in the destination, no whitelisting.
+Use the origin author as the author in the destination, no filtering.

 `authoring_class authoring.pass_thru(default)`